NewsAppsUMD/steph_gpd_bot/README.md

 3. I can't rely on GitHub Actions to run my Datasette because Actions can't sustain a server, so right now I have to run my sqlite_command.sh file manually to use the Datasette function of my bot.
 This isn't necessarily a big deal, but I had hoped to run some canned SQL queries on the amalgamated data and had originally envisioned Datasette as the way to do this.
 This is something else for me to work on moving forward.

 4. Ideally, the bot would add a csv of the latest weekly crime report to my repository each time a new report appeared.
 It's not clear to me that my bot does this as it stands, although I originally thought the "commit and push if it changed" job in my yaml file would do this.
 Was I misunderstanding?

+General reflections:
+I'm disappointed that my bot doesn't do everything I wanted it to do, but I also feel as though I've gained skills every week and come a long way since the beginning.
+I think the technical aspects of building this bot were challenging enough for me that I didn't pay as much attention to more journalistic concerns as I would have liked.
+As I move forward with my final project, I hope to be more guided by potential journalistic uses of my bot and the app I will build from it.

 --